danielv089/danielv089/README.md

 ## About Me

 Hi!
-I’m **Dániel Varga**, an aspiring data engineer with Environmental Engineering background.
-I am currently focused on training and building hands-on projects.My goal is to develop strong foundations in key tools and concepts mainly in data engineering, but also in data analytics.
+I’m **Dániel Varga**.
+Thank you for visiting my GitHub page.
+I'm currently focused on training and building hands-on projects in Data Engineering and Cloud Engineering.
+My goal is to develop strong foundations in key tools and concepts mainly in data engineering and cloud infrastructure.
 These includes the following skills:

 ![My Skills](https://go-skill-icons.vercel.app/api/icons?i=python,postgresql,airflow,pyspark,bash,docker,linux,git,aws&titles=true)